vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 Use Cases
 ----------
 We propose some modifications called VMThunder to address problems described above.
-VMThunder uses the device mapper module to create a snapshot(called VMT-snapshot) upon two volumes.
-One volume contains a base image with cache (which is transparent to the setup approach of snapshot) for on-demand data transfer.
+VMThunder builds a "origin -> cache -> snapshot" architecture to enhance VM's I/O performance.
+Currently, VMThunder uses the device mapper module to create a snapshot (called VMT-snapshot) upon two volumes.
+One volume contains a base image with cache for on-demand data transfer.
 The other volume(diff volume) is used to store image data different from the base image.
-To use VMThunder, configure "nova.conf" set "use_vmthunder = true" and choose "boot from volume" in the drop-down list.
+To use VMThunder, configure "nova.conf" set "use_vmthunder = true" and choose "boot from volume" in the drop-down list of dashboard.

 Project Priority
 -----------------